 Basics of Health

-For all the body’s miraculous complexity, its requirements are quite basic.
-The secret to health is simply making sure it has what it needs and if not dragged down by excesses it can’t handle.
+For all the body’s miraculous complexity, its requirements are quite simple and basic.
+The secret to health is to make sure it has what it needs and is not dragged down by excesses it can’t handle.

-The things we need are oxygen, water, the nutrients found in good foods, a team of helpful microorganisms, movement, rest, sunshine, human contact and a spiritual connection.
+The things we need are oxygen, water, the nutrients found in real foods, a large and diverse team of helpful gut microorganisms, movement, rest (blog about sleep), sunshine, human contact and a spiritual connection.

 Sunshine is an example of a fundamental need that is often overlooked.
 When exposed to sunlight, our skin creates vitamin D, a vitamin that acts as a hormone and affects nearly every cell in the body.
-Insufficient vitamin D (from for example working indoors, using sunscreen or having dark skin) is linked to everything from muscle weakness and depression to multiple sclerosis and cancer.
+Insufficient vitamin D (cause by for example working indoors, or having dark skin) is linked to everything from muscle weakness and depression to multiple sclerosis and cancer.

 Overloads: The body is prepared for reasonable challenges.
 Smoking is an example of a challenge that is NOT reasonable.
 According to the Centers for Disease Control, “Tobacco smoke contains a deadly mix of more than 7,000 chemicals.
 Hundreds are toxic.
 About 70 can cause cancer.”
+This video is a creative, graphic and motivating demonstration of what a smoker is doing to his or her lungs with just one pack of smokes a day for a month.
 Less obvious is the fact that even too much of a good thing can become a bad thing.
 See other threats on the page on Toxins.

 Another overload that is just now being understood is that sitting too much is very hard on the body.